 Urinary tract infections (UTIs) are common during pregnancy, especially in the later stages.
 In the third trimester, your body is undergoing significant changes.
 Your growing uterus can press against the bladder and urinary tract, making it harder to empty your bladder fully.
 It can increase the risk of bacteria growing in the urinary system, leading to a UTI.

-A UTI or Urinary Tract Infection while pregnancy is an infection in your urinary system that occurs during pregnancy.
+A urinary tract infection (UTI) during pregnancy is an infection of any part of the urinary system that occurs while a woman is pregnant.
 Your urinary system includes:

-These all organ system usually works to filter waste and extra water from our body in the form of pee without contamination.
+The urinary system works together to filter waste and excess water from the blood (via the kidneys) and excrete it as urine.
 As long as it is in your body, there is usually no bacteria in it.
-However, there are numerous bacteria is present outside of your body.
+However, many bacteria are present outside the body and around the genital area.
 In case it moves into your urinary system, an infection can occur.

 Pregnancy triggers your risk of developing urinary tract infections.
 During the period of pregnancy particularly weeks 6 to 24- your urinary tract changes as your uterus grows.
 Followed by increased weight and pressure of the uterus on the bladder which can disrupt the flow of urine, creating it an favourable environment for bacteria.